molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 >\&\& other.GlueCEPolicyMaxCPUTime >= 1440);

 You Read jdl (job description language) manual for more information.
+Besides this, the ip address and port on which Molgenis/compute is running should be specified in the database.
+You can use importComputeServer.sh for this or manually add the server into the ComputeServer table of the database, where the ComputeServer.name should be specified as "default".
+The script can used with two parameters:

+>sh importComputeServer.sh \
+>\<ip_address> \
+>\<port> \

-After putting these files in the UI node, \emph{ComputeTasks} can be submitted with the command-line with the `sh runPilots.sh`:
+After putting these files in the UI node and adding ComputeServer to the database, \emph{ComputeTasks} can be submitted with the command-line with the `sh runPilots.sh`:

 >sh 5\_runPilots.sh \
 >\<backend> \